commonhaus/foundation/policies/dissolution-policy.md

 ---
 status: draft
 ---
-# Commonhaus Foundation Dissolution Policy

-This document is **Section 9** of the Commonhaus Foundation (CF) [Bylaws][bylaws].
-It outlines the policies and procedures to be followed if CF is dissolved.

-[bylaws]: ./README.md
-[record-keeping]: ./legal-compliance.md#32-record-keeping

-## 9.1 Dissolution and Asset Distribution
+# Dissolution and Asset Distribution

 In the unfortunate event that the Commonhaus Foundation must dissolve, the following steps will be taken to ensure a responsible and lawful closure: